 American Beauty was built as a P-51D - 25NA Mustang in California in 1944.
 She wore the name American Beauty on her left side (pilot’s license) and Lovely Lila on her right (crew chief’s license).
 Upon leaving the American military service, she was transferred to the Bolivian Air Force, where she served as a front line fighter.
 In the late 1960's she was sent to Sarasota, Florida for a complete overhaul and upgrade package, then returned to the Bolivian service in 1968.

 After an uneventful peacekeeping career, the aircraft was owned by private individuals in Canada and the US for 20 years until she was purchased by Gardner Capital in 1998.
 She was then disassembled and a underwent a complete restoration by Fort Wayne Air Service in Fort Wayne, IN.
-After approximately three years and thousands of man hours, the Mustang P51 "American Beauty" was restored to flying condition as a to tribute John Voll and the entire 31st Fighter Group.
-She wears the authentic paint scheme of the 308th Fighter Squadron and Fifteenth Air Force, featuring the red spinner and narrow red nose band, and peppermint red striped tail which made these Mustangs so distinctive!
+After approximately three years and thousands of man hours, the Mustang P51 "American Beauty" was restored to flying condition as a tribute to John Voll and the entire 31st Fighter Group.
+She wears the authentic paint scheme of the 308th Fighter Squadron and Fifteenth Air Force, featuring the red spinner, narrow red nose band, and red peppermint striped tail which made the Mustangs so distinctive.

-Kathryn (nee Stagge) Marr was the only child of Herman Bernard Stagge (May 1, 1889-September 7, 1964) and Margaret C. Stagge of Goshen, Ohio.
+Kathryn (nee Stagge) Marr was the only child of Herman Bernard Stagge and Margaret C. Stagge of Goshen, Ohio.
 She was born September 2, 1918 in the "Samuel Meek House" located at 1838 Main Street, Goshen, Ohio.
 This home now bears a plaque erected by the Goshen Twp Historical Society honoring Kathryn’s birthplace.

 As a student, Kathryn was a member of the Goshen Boosters 4-H club, president of her 9th grade class, a member of the 1935-1936 girls basketball team, girls' glee club, had a role in her senior class play ("Dr. Jim"), was a member of the art club, 1934 associate editor of the "Goshen Booster" newspaper, and member of the "Goshenesis" staff.
 She also represented Goshen in the County Scholarship tests in American History, and was known as "the girl with the dreamy eyes."
 Kathryn graduated from Goshen High School in 1936, then attended Miami University in Oxford Ohio on scholarship.